-- 2.1.
-[Consensus Recommendation] Interoperability is a key considerations and must be elements of any grid modernization plan filed by the Distribution Companies. - a.2.
-[CEC[Clean Energy Caucus/AGO] The utilities should be required to meet interoperability standards that are consistent with relevant industry standards (i.e., NIST) and subject to Department review and approval. - b.3.
-[AGO] Interoperability standards shall not be used to require or otherwise justify investments into new, risky and emerging technologies, investments that would undermine the affordability of customer's rates and bills, or that are not demonstrated to be cost effective, and prudent and used and useful. - c.4.
-[CEC[Clean Energy Caucus] MA utilities should adopt the same standards where possible; and could potentially develop a common set of standards as follow-up to this proceeding.
+- 1. [Consensus Recommendation] Interoperability is a key consideration and must be an element of any grid modernization plan filed by the Distribution Companies. - 2.
+[Clean Energy Caucus/AGO] The utilities should be required to meet interoperability standards that are consistent with relevant industry standards (i.e., NIST) and subject to Department review and approval. - 3.
+[AGO] Interoperability standards shall not be used to require or otherwise justify investments into new, risky and emerging technologies, investments that would undermine the affordability of customer's rates and bills, or that are not demonstrated to be cost effective, and prudent and used and useful. - 4.
+[Clean Energy Caucus] MA utilities should adopt the same standards where possible; and could potentially develop a common set of standards as follow-up to this proceeding.